cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/catalog-templates.md

 Pipeline Template Catalogs provide version controlled, parameterized templates for Multibranch and stand-alone Pipeline jobs.
 In this lab we will use a template from a Pipeline Template Catalog to create another Multibranch Pipeline project for your copy of the `insurance-frontend` repository.
 However, the `Jenkinsfile` will be pulled from the `pipeline-template-catalog` repository instead of from the `insurance-frontend` repository.
 But the source code that the pipeline template executes upon will still be checked out from your `insurance-frontend` repository.

-Creating a new job from a catalog template is as simple as filling in a few template specific parameters.
+Creating a new job from a catalog template is as simple as filling in a few template specific parameters or by adding the simple job configuration to your controller's configuration as code bundle.
 After that, you will end up with a complete end-to-end CI/CD Pipeline for the **insurance-frontend** application with all the same benefits as a non-templatized Multibranch pipeline project.
-Also note that although everyone is using a template from their copy of the  `pipeline-template-catalog` repository, we could just as easily have everyone use a template from the same repository.
+Also, note, that although everyone is using a template from their copy of the  `pipeline-template-catalog` repository, we could just as easily have everyone use a template from the same repository.

 1. Navigate to the top-level of your CloudBees CI managed controller and click into the **pipelines** folder, and then click on **New Item** in the left menu.
 Make sure you are in the **pipelines** folder. ![New Item](new-item.png?width=50pc)
 2. Enter ***insurance-frontend-build-deploy*** as the **Item Name** and select **Container Build and Deploy** as the item type and click the **OK** button.  ![Create template job](create-template-job.png?width=50pc)